 I remember starting a new job and wondering why some people wouldn’t say “Good morning” back to you while others did.
 One explanation I heard was that “in the north, we are just not used to it.”
 I believed it and assumed that everyone that didn’t say “Good Morning” was from New York or surrounding states.

 This explanation (more an excuse) is entirely false.
 You can imagine my surprise when everyone that I came in contact with would not only say “Good Morning” back but were the ones that initiated it.
-I understand if this doesn’t seem like a big deal to you, but I have believed this for a long time, and I’m happy to know it was a lie.
+I understand if this doesn’t seem like a big deal to you, but I have believed this for a long time, and I’m happy to report it was a lie.

 Crisp Pork Belly with Chicharrón and Herbs from Empellón